vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/13_somasharman_somavasha_and_somasiddhAnta.md

 35 Alexis Sanderson kindly provided me with the following informatioṇ The Indargarh Pāśupata stone inscription of ad 710–11 was engraved by a Mahāvratin with the name

-Cāmuṇd

-. asoma \(Journal of the Bihar Research Society 1955, 249–261\).
+Cāmuṇḍasoma \(Journal of the Bihar Research Society 1955, 249–261\).
 A Mahāvratin

 Somibhaṭṭāraka/ Sobadeva of the Kolanupākā inscription of ad 1050 is described as proficient in expounding the Somasiddhānta \(Select Epigraphs of Andhra Padesh No.4\).